-This is a nutritious homemade version of store-bought veggie broths and stocks, using leftover veggie scraps!
+How to make a nutritious homemade version of store-bought vegetable stock and broth using leftover veggie scraps!
 If you haven’t already, start saving your veggie cut-offs in a sealed container (preferably stainless steel rather than plastic) in the fridge.
 A wide variety of veggies will boost the nutritional goodness.

-This is a great plastic-free, zero-waste, highly nutritious alternative that helps minimise food wastage!
+This is a great plastic-free, zero-waste, highly nutritious alternative that helps minimise food waste!

 Before we get started in making this highly nutritious veggie stock – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!